Software Defined Radios

-The SCaN Testbed will be in low earth orbit pointing to a series of NASA Space Network (SN) TDRSS satellites in geosynchronous orbits and NASA Near Earth Network (NEN) stations, as well as experimenter-provided facilities.
+The SCaN Testbed orbits the earth in low orbit, pointing to a series of NASA Space Network (SN) TDRSS satellites in geosynchronous orbits and NASA Near Earth Network (NEN) stations, as well as experimenter-provided facilities.
 The three SDRs will provide:

 S-band (duplex) microwave Radio Frequency (RF) links directly with the ground, (also referred to as the Near Earth Network (NEN)),